Internet-Draft MLS January 2025

 Targeted messages uses HPKE to encrypt the message content between two leaves.

-In addition, TargetedMessageSenderAuthData is encrypted in a similar way to MLSSenderData as described in section 6.3.2 in [mls-protocol].
+In addition, TargetedMessageSenderAuthData is encrypted in a similar way to MLSSenderData as described in Section 6.3.2 of [RFC9420].
 The TargetedMessageSenderAuthData.sender_leaf_index field is the leaf index of the sender.
 The TargetedMessageSenderAuthData.authentication_scheme field is the authentication scheme used to authenticate the sender.
 The TargetedMessageSenderAuthData.signature field is the signature of the TargetedMessageTBS structure.
 The TargetedMessageSenderAuthData.kem_output field is the KEM output of the HPKE encryption.

 The key and nonce provided to the AEAD are computed as the KDF of the first KDF.Nh bytes of the hpke_ciphertext generated in the following section.
 If the length of the hpke_ciphertext is less than KDF.Nh, the whole hpke_ciphertext is used.
 In pseudocode, the key and nonce are derived as: